McHale's Navy (1997 film): Plot

-At the Pentagon, Cobra, an admiral, finds out about Vladakov's presence on San Moreno and instructs Binghamton to stand down in favor of McHale, revealing that he was once a highly decorated, top covert operative.
+At the Pentagon, admiral Cobra learns about Vladakov's presence on San Moreno and instructs Binghamton to stand down in favor of McHale, revealing that he was once a highly decorated, top covert operative.
 This shocks Binghamton, but he relays the message to McHale.
 McHale rejects the mission, saying he wants nothing to do with it, or with Binghamton.
 Upon learning that the village was destroyed, McHale accepts the assignment with the stipulations that he be given his old crew, men stationed at San Ysidro, and complete autonomy from Binghamton.
-Binghamton appears to agree but enlists Ensign Charles Parker (David Alan Grier) to spy on McHale.
-Slowly both Parker and Carpenter realize that Binghamton is an incompetent officer.
+Binghamton appears to agree but enlists Ensign Charles Parker to spy on McHale.

-McHale sets up a camp site for the villagers and, after invading Vladakov's base to find out what's going on, heads to Cuba for supplies to fix the re-commissioned PT-73 and to combat Vladakov.
+McHale sets up a camp site for the villagers and, after invading Vladakov's base to learn what is going on, heads to Cuba for supplies to fix the re-commissioned PT-73 and to combat Vladakov.
 McHale and his crew use a pirated variety show broadcast to prevent Vladakov from stealing missile launch codes and entertain the villagers.
 Binghamton, tired of sitting on the side lines, attempts an attack on Vladakov's base but upon arrival, it is vacated and shown to be a front.
-Vladakov has killed the men that hired him to blow up The Pentagon as his motives are finally revealed.
-He was monitoring communications between McHale and Cobra and is aware that Cobra is en route to San Moreno to help take out Vladakov.
+Vladakov has killed the men that hired him to blow up The Pentagon as his motives are revealed.
+He was monitoring communications between McHale and Cobra and knows that Cobra is en route to San Moreno to help take out Vladakov.

 Vladakov attempts to kill Cobra using his stealth boat.
-Roberto is aboard and he tries to short out the boat to no avail.
+Roberto is aboard and tries to short out the boat, to no avail.
 He is captured by Vladakov, but manages to jump ship.
-After Ensign Parker saves Roberto, McHale successfully kills Vladakov using a torpedo he bought in Cuba, as revenge for Vladakov killing Roberto's father in Panama.
-Cobra lands safely and reveals that he is McHale's father, none other than now Admiral Quinton McHale, Sr. and former WWII era commander of the PT-73.
+After Ensign Parker saves Roberto, McHale kills Vladakov using a torpedo he bought in Cuba, as revenge for Vladakov killing Roberto's father in Panama.
+Cobra lands safely and reveals that he is McHale's father, none other than now Admiral Quinton McHale Sr. and former WWII era commander of the PT-73.

-Finally, the film ends with the commendations of McHale's crew, and the promotions of Lt.
-Carpenter and Ensign Parker, the US Navy rebuilding the baseball field, McHale re-retiring so that he may pursue a relationship with Carpenter, and Binghamton's apparent demotion to umpire for a kids' baseball game.
+McHale's crew is commended, Carpenter and Parker are promoted, the US Navy rebuild the baseball field, and McHale re-retires so that he may pursue a relationship with Carpenter.
+Binghamton is demoted to umpire for a kids' baseball game.